 If you have an existing app, you get much more value moving it lock-stock-barrel into lambda first, rather than trying to dissect it one function at a time.

-Because the moment you do the big-bang migration you stop worrying about servers (hooray!), and that’s going to translate to instant recognizable savings.
+Because the moment you do the big-bang migration you stop worrying about servers (hooray!), and that’s going to translate to instant recognizable savings on day one.

 But trying to dissect an application into its constituent functions, means you’ll worry about servers till the day that you pry that very last function from the cold dead hands of your monolith!

 Fargate doesn’t quite cut it.
-Firstly, it’s more complex than both Lambda and EC2 (by a significant margin) — and the trade-off for all that added complexity is a platform that’s more expensive and still doesn’t scale to zero!!
+Firstly, it’s more complex than both Lambda and EC2 (significantly!) — and the trade-off for all that added complexity is a platform that’s more expensive and still doesn’t scale to zero!!
 At least not for an API use-case.

 But here’s where Cloud Run comes in, it is a true scale down to zero container platform.
 It’s effectively Lambda, but for containers.